pip-services/pip-services-docs/content/en/golang/expressions/mustache/errors/mustache_error.md

 linkTitle: "MustacheError"
 gitUrl: "https://github.com/pip-services3-go/pip-services3-expressions-go"
 description: >
-    Exception that can be thrown by a Mustache template.
+    Error that can be thrown by a Mustache template.
 ---

 ### Description

-The MustacheException class defines an exception that can be thrown by a Mustache template.
+The MustacheError class defines an error that can be thrown by a Mustache template.

 ### Constructors

 #### NewMustacheError
-Creates a new instance of the MustacheException class.
+Creates a new instance of this class.

 > NewMustacheError(correlationId, code, message string, line, column int) [*ApplicationError](../../../commons/errors/application_error)